Team 2809 K-Botics

 Our close knit team is composed of students from grades 9-12, from academic, applied, French Immersion, and IB programs.
 We welcome all students who are willing to learn new skills.
 This philosophy promotes the formation of a large and diverse team with a wide range of skills and interests.
 Among our ranks we have future carpenters, engineers, video game designers, attorneys, doctors, endocrinologists, prosthetists, concept artists, mathematicians and pokémon trainers.

 Our team comes together to build a robot, but in doing so we have become more than just a robotics team.
 We are a big purple family, complete with traditions, and inside jokes.
 We eat dinner and celebrate birthdays together.
 We help each other with homework, and studying for exams.
 Everyone on our team has someone to look up to, and learn from.Our mentorship team is a diverse group of skilled individuals who contribute their time energy and expertise to supporting all K-Bots through the design process.
-Many of our mentors have FIRST hand experience with the competition’s abbreviated timeline and strategy.
+Over the years we have benefited from mentors with FIRST hand experience with the competition’s abbreviated timeline and strategy.
 Coming from FIRST teams 610, 771, 772, 1114, 1620, and from our very own 2809; they each bring their own set of problem-solving skills.
-Word has spread about our team and we’re always welcoming new mentors to help us out.
+We have branched out to introduce many new community members to FIRST Robotics as mentors.
+We strive to keep a balance between industry professionals, parents, teachers, and university/college students on our mentorship team.

 We have a hands on approach to learning.
 From cooperative brainstorming, CAD, programming and fabrication of the robot to safety, public speaking and marketing, skills training is integrated into our daily routine.
 Some surprising life skills have also been learned such as: grocery shopping, cooking, washing dishes, knitting, dancing, how to ask for help, and how to talk with the media.K-Botics is very active in our community.
 Over the past few years our members have mentored FLL teams and in the fall of 2011 we hosted a successful FLL Qualifying Tournament and Jr. FLL Expo.
 We have demonstrated our robots at local elementary schools, and at many school functions at KCVI.
 Community demos have included both the Limestone Learning Foundation Crystal Ball Gala and Charity Golf Tournament.For the past several years we have organized a Shoreline Clean-Up for the Great Canadian Shoreline Clean-Up, and participated in the Terry Fox Run, and Relay For Life with our school.